 If you’re considering putting a bid on a new piece of land, you’ll want to know how it has performed previously to ascertain if it has the potential you’re looking to add to your operations.

-Certainly before you make an offer to rent with a new landlord or tenant, discuss data.
+Certainly before you make an offer to rent with a new landlord or tenant, discuss yield data.
 Talk about your practices, preferences and how you’d like to communicate this information during the year.

-You may even find that tech-savvy landlords are looking for farmers that are connected to the digital world and know the value of this data.
-As data collection becomes more mainstream, starting the conversation around data-sharing will be simpler as more farmers and landowners understand that this data sharing process is part of building a record of stewardship, whether this information is going to be shared with a purchaser, landlord, or potential tenant.
+You may even find that tech-savvy landlords are looking for farmers that are connected to the digital world and know the value of this yield data.
+As yield data collection becomes more mainstream, starting the conversation around data-sharing will be simpler as more farmers and landowners understand that this data sharing process is part of building a record of stewardship, whether this information is going to be shared with a purchaser, landlord, or potential tenant.

 Bonus: The digital transmission of yield data is especially exciting for farmers in a flex lease situation.
 If your lease is structured to adjust based on the yield, this process can be streamlined by automatic delivery through a digital platform.